-Having your children in the kitchen is an excellent way to teach them about healthy eating and good nutrition, not to mention help them develop a lifelong love of cooking!
-While cooking they will learn skills in science, math, art and reading in addition to kitchen safety and preparation skills.
+Having your kids in the kitchen is an excellent way to teach them about healthy eating and good nutrition, not to mention help them develop a lifelong love of cooking!
+While we are all spending a lot of time at home in our kitchens during quarantine, now is the perfect time to start teaching your kiddos a few things in the kitchen!
+While cooking, they will learn skills in science, math, art and reading in addition to kitchen safety and preparation skills.

 Children who help prepare recipes tend to be more likely to eat them.
 Do you have a picky eater at home?
 Then you will definitely want to get him involved in the kitchen!
 Let him pick out a new fruit or vegetable at the grocery store or produce stand, find an easy recipe to prepare together and have him serve it proudly to his family.
 Chances are, he’ll be more likely to try it since he helped make it!

 The activities your children can do in the kitchen will depend on their age and abilities.
 Always keep safety in mind and use your parental judgment to choose tasks that are appropriate for each child.
 Children as young as toddlers can manage simple tasks and will probably be excited to help out in the kitchen.
 Take advantage of their interest and use the opportunity to start teaching!

 Let’s focus on tasks that 4- and 5-year-olds should be able to do in the kitchen.
 If your child is older or younger, use your judgment to find suitable activities based on her age and abilities.